erogenousbeef-zz/BigReactors/Roadmap.md

 ------------------------------
 ### Bugs
 - Waste can somehow go negative when auto-replace waste is turned on.
 This leads to bizarre-ass shit.
-- When reactors overfill, their graphics glitch the fuck out
 - Water appears to vaporize into 1/10th its input?!

 ### Gameplay Tweaks